-R. Kelly in jail over child support; TV interview to resume
+R Kelly says ex-wife destroyed his name, others stole money

 "A lot of the public already thinks he's guilty, and there is a very negative image of him, so the only thing he might think he can do is try to change their minds," Thiagarajah said.
 If the evidence against him is overwhelming, "this kind of interview might be kind of a Hail Mary" to influence a potential jury pool.

-But the dangers of such an interview might outweigh any benefits if Kelly locked himself into a particular defense, Thiagarajah said.
-"He may not know all the evidence against him."
+But the dangers of such an interview might outweigh any benefits if Kelly locked himself into a particular defense, Thiagarajah said, adding: "He may not know all the evidence against him."

-In the CBS interview, for example, he denied ever having sex with anyone under 17, even though he married the late singer Aaliyah when she was 15, and a videotape given to prosecutors in his current case purports to show Kelly having sex with a girl who repeatedly says she's 14.
+In the CBS interview, for example, he denied ever having sex with anyone under 17, even though he married the late singer Aaliyah when she was 15.
+A videotape given to prosecutors in his current case purports to show Kelly having sex with a girl who repeatedly says she's 14.

 Kelly's attorney, Steve Greenberg, has said his client did not "knowingly" have sex with underage girls.

 Thiagarajah said he might allow a client to do such an interview — but only if he were confident the client could keep his emotions in check and "stick to a script."